PANCE Blueprint Pulmonary (9%)

 TX: symptomatic and supportive - hydration, expectorant, analgesic, B2 agonist, cough suppressant

-• Corticosteroids if a history of underlying reactive airway disease
+• Corticosteroids are indicated if a history of underlying reactive airway disease

 • If O2 < 96% on room air, the patient should be hospitalized